IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 **Decorations**

 If you have the soul of an artist, you may want to make some extra decorations on the plain butter biscuits.
-You can use a wooden toothpick or a blunt knife and try out some patterns on the dough before baking to make them more interesting.
+You can use a wooden toothpick or a blunt knife and try out some patterns on the dough before baking to make them look more interesting.